Random trees constructed by aggregation: Infinite length case

-Our approach relies on Frostman's theory and the existence of the measure $\mu$, the weak limit of the uniform measures $\mu_n$ which exists when $ \mathsf{H}( \mathbf{a}) < \infty$ by Theorem \ref{thm:measures}.
 Note that this result also applies to cases where we do not know if the tree $\mathcal T$ is compact.
 E.g. the two hypotheses hold when $a_i=\ln(i)^{-\gamma}$ for some $\gamma>1$, for all $\alpha \in (0,1]$.
 In this case the Hausdorff dimension of the tree is therefore infinite a.s.